Department of Undergraduate Theology

 MILD-410 Current Issues in Missions Studies 3 Credits

 This course examines selected themes critical to effective Christian mission.
 Issues considered range from the ethics of evangelism and proselytism to the cultural dynamics of politics and economics.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: Prerequisite: MILD-310